rf/tylus/README.md

 Note: this is super super beta.
 It might be crappy, slow, and mess things up.
 Please test and report issues!

+Currently the style resolver is very naive.
+The algorithm will often miss classes depending on how you order things.
+I'm in the process of reworking the algorithm to be more predictable.

 Install tylus with npm

     git clone git://github.com/russfrank/tylus.git